 - published: 23 Jun 2017

-The Yonkers Police Motorcycle School was created in the 1980's and started as a 5 day course.
+The Yonkers Police Motorcycle School was created in 1992 and started as a 5 day course.
 It has evolved into a 10 day instructional school that includes classroom, cone courses and field rides.
 Upon graduation all graduates are provided with a DCJS certified diploma.
 Throughout the years and through input from many different instructors from numerous agencies this school has developed into a challenging course that attracts potential motorcycle officers from throughout the New York Tri State area.
 This is a collaborative effort that includes instructors from MTA, NYPD, Yorktown(Sgt.
-Paul Dillon), New Castle, Greenburgh, Bedford, Clarkstown, Dutchess County, Putnam County, Westchester Count and Stamford Ct.
-This school has an extraordinary success rate and is a credit to these v...
+Paul Dillon), New Castle, Greenburgh, Bedford, Clarkstown, Dutchess County, Putnam County, Westchester County and Stamford Ct.
+This school has an extraordinary success rate and is a credit to these very i...

 Yonkers Police Department trains Motorcycle Units from throughout the New York Tri-State area.
 Individuals selected participate in a grueling 2 week motorcycle school to become DCJS Certified Police Motorcycle operators.
 Officers from Yonkers, NYPD, New Castle, Yorktown, NY MTA, White Plains, Westchester County and Stanford Ct. all collaborate to provide the training.
 The following departments participated in the training: Yonkers, White Plains, Mt.
 Vernon, Hastings on Hudson, Putnam County, Mt.
 Pleasant, Dobbs Ferry and Stanford Ct.
 Special thanks to Get Reel Productions for providing us with the drone footage.
 You can visit their website at: http://www.getreelproductions.org